Borough Market, one of the most amazing places for passionate foodies

 Today I am going to write a bit about Borough Market.
 This is the first post on my blog and it’s also the first in my Food Markets series, in which I will write about London’s food markets and I will update it with others that I will find in my travels.

-Now this is probably the best food market in London and it is just across the street from London Bridge tube station.
+Now, this is probably the best food market in London and it is just across the street from London Bridge tube station.
 If you go on a Friday or Saturday, just exit the station and follow the crowd.
 They’re all going there.
-This vibrant place, is filled with food that will make you feel hungry the moment you see it (or smell it).
+This vibrant place is filled with food that will make you feel hungry the moment you see it (or smell it).
 A word of advice: Don’t eat before you come here.

 Mixed with people always eager to put on some quirky outfits or parade their beautifully restored Oldtimer motorcycles, an amazing London picture is painted here every week.
-It is one of my favourite places, one that you foodies shouldn’t miss.
+It is one of my favorite places, one that you foodies shouldn’t miss.
 From prawn wraps to figs saucisson, from classic beef to kangaroo burgers, from sour to sweet, it’s all there.